CodeShayk/Schemio/DeveloperGuide.md

 i.
 Parent Query

-To define a `parent` or `root` query which is usually configured at level 1 to query the root entity, derive from `aseRootQuery<TQueryParameter, TQueryResult>`
+To define a `parent` or `root` query which is usually configured at level 1 to query the root entity, derive from `BaseQuery<TQueryParameter, TQueryResult>`
 * `TQueryParameter` is basically the class that holds the `inputs` required by the root query for execution.
 It is an implementation of `IQueryParameter` type.
 * `TQueryResult` is the result that will be returned from executing the root query.
 It is an implementation of `IQueryResult` type.